SCO ReConnect - creative music making for people living with dementia

 CREATIVE MUSIC WORKSHOPS FOR PEOPLE LIVING WITH DEMENTIA

 SCO ReConnect is a programme of interactive, creative music workshops for people living with dementia which is delivered in partnership with the University of Edinburgh and the Royal Edinburgh Hospital.
 The project aims to use live music to help improve patients’ and carers’ sense of well-being and quality of life, and to encourage the general use of music in the care setting.

 SCO ReConnect aims to put patients at the heart of the musical experience.
 The sessions incorporate improvisation and interactive performances of varied musical repertoire, which might include songs from musicals, well known Scottish tunes, and popular hits from the past.
 Patients are invited and supported to join in by singing, playing instruments, dancing and listening.
 During workshops, SCO musicians perform and improvise around familiar melodies and spontaneously generate musical ideas to match the mood and musical preferences of the participants.

 Around eight patients take part in each session and are encouraged to attend as many workshops as possible.
 Occupational therapists, members of the nursing staff, activity co-ordinators and family members also join in.

 The programme is led by Dr Jane Bentley, a community musician who specialises in working in health, social care and wellbeing settings.
-Jane has been working with SCO musicians since 2013 to develop their skills in improvisation and to explore ways of interacting with people with dementia through music.
+Jane has been working with SCO musicians since 2013 to explore ways of interacting with people with dementia through music.
 A growing SCO team regularly devotes time and expertise to the project and in 2017, Peter Franks, Alison Green, William Stafford and Donald Gillan were joined by Su-a Lee and Eric de Wit.